-Summer is here and you know what that means, mango season is in full effect.
+Summer is almost here and you know what that means, mango season is in full effect.
 One of the most popular fruits eaten around the world, the mango, is best known for its fragrant smell and sweet, juicy flesh.
 These fruit carries a host of different essential vitamins and nutrients that help ward off heart disease and diabetes, as well as preventing asthma, protect against certain types of cancers, and even aids in calcium absorption.

 Aside from being incredibly delicious, mangoes have also proven valuable when it comes to skin and hair health.
 Everything from the skins to the seed have been used for centuries in Ayurvedic treatments for conditions ranging from dandruff to hair loss.